-The Music and Fine Arts Department, composed of music, art and dance, is designed to cultivate and develop artistic appreciation through the understanding of the musical arts, cultivate a mode of musical communication so that which is beautiful can be understood and accepted, and impart aesthetic elements of the production of musical activities leading to musical enjoyment.
-The curriculum is designed to provide two years of course work appropriate for an associate degree in general studies with a concentration in music.
-This program also provides the first two years of accredited college work appropriate for a bachelor's degree and the certificate of technical studies in Music Technology.
+The Music and Fine Arts Department, composed of music, art and dance, is designed to cultivate and develop artistic appreciation.
+The curriculum is designed to provide two years of course work appropriate for the Louisiana Transfer degree or an Associate Degree in General Studies with a concentration in Music, Art or Dance.
+This program also provides the first two years of accredited college work appropriate for a Bachelor's Degree and the Certificate of Technical Studies in Music Technology.